 Limit daytime naps

 Daytime naps are vital especially after feeding the baby.
 Prolonged daytime naps are however not recommended.
 Limiting daytime naps to below two hours will ensure that your baby gets to sleep at night.
 They will, therefore, learn to self soothe, an important step in improved night sleep.
+While traveling, preferably use hiking backpack for kids.

 Keep the lights dimmed